 The Company leases four buildings with lease terms ranging from three to fifteen years and annual rent payments for 2001 are estimated to be \$1,332,000.
 Additionally, the Company has equipment lease commitments with estimated 2001 payments of \$96,000.
 The Company has subleased a substantial portion of the unused building space and laboratory equipment under a sublease with a term of six years, representing estimated sublease revenue of \$452,000 for 2001.
-Additionally, the Company has a commitment to fund Emitasol(R) development costs up to \$7 million, of which \$4.6 million had been incurred through December 31, 2000, consisting of \$4.1 million paid to Shire and approximately \$500,000 paid to other parties for allowable expenses including patent and trademark costs.
+Additionally, the Company has a commitment to fund Emitasol(R) co-development costs up to \$7 million, of which \$4.1 million has been paid.

-The Company anticipates that its capital needs will decrease significantly in 2001 as compared to the capital required during 2000.
-Whereas the total number of employees was 59 on January 1, 2000, the Company had 40 full-time employees on April 15, 2001.
-The Company believes the number of full time employees will remain essentially unchanged for the remainder of 2001.
-This, combined with the anticipated closing of operations at its Lee's Summit manufacturing facility and the anticipated increasing product revenues, should result in a decrease in capital requirements for 2001 as compared to 2000.
-Even with the decreased capital requirements, the April 2001 investment by Sigma-Tau and expected cash inflows, the Company's management believes that the Company's working capital will not be sufficient to fund operations of the Company and the Company will not be able to meet day-to-day operating expenses or long-term commitments past the third quarter of 2001 without an additional capital infusion.
-The Company is, at present, in negotiations with different potential financial investors who have indicated an interest in investing in the company and have offered to contribute equity capital.
+The Company expects that its cash needs will increase significantly in future periods due to increased clinical testing activity, growth of sales, marketing, administrative and clinical development and regulatory staff.
+Even with the April 2001 investment by Sigma-Tau and the exercise of the warrant, which has not and may not occur (see below), the Company's management believes that the Company's working capital will not be sufficient to fund the operations of the Company and will not be able to meet day-to-day operating expenses or long-term commitments past the second quarter of 2001 without an additional capital infusion.
+The Company is, at present, in negotiations with different potential financial investors who have indicated an interest in investing in the Company and have offered to contribute equity capital.
 Should the Company be unable to secure the necessary financing, the Company is at increasing risk of not being able to continue as a going concern and may not be able to remain financially viable.

-The Company's future funding requirements will depend on many factors, including; any expansion or acceleration of the Company's development programs; the results of preclinical studies and clinical trials conducted by the Company or its collaborative partners or licensees, if any; the acquisition and licensing of products, technologies or compounds, if any; the Company's ability to manage growth; competing technological and market developments; costs involved in filing, prosecuting, defending and enforcing patent and intellectual property claims; the receipt of licensing or milestone fees from current or future collaborative and license agreements, if established; the timing of regulatory approvals; the timing and extent of product sales and other factors.
+The Company's future funding requirements will depend on many factors, including; any expansion or acceleration of the Company's development programs; the results of preclinical studies and clinical trials conducted by the Company or its collaborative partners or licensees, if any; the acquisition and licensing of products, technologies or compounds, if any; the Company's ability to manage growth; competing technological and market developments; costs involved in filing, prosecuting, defending and enforcing patent and intellectual property claims; the receipt of licensing or milestone fees from current or future collaborative and license agreements, if established; the timing of regulatory approvals and other factors.